What is Epilepsy?

 Indications for hospitalization

-Epilepsy requires hospitalization depending upon the frequency and intensity of the seizures, and the medical condition of the individual.
+Epilepsy requires hospitalization depending upon the frequency and intensity of the seizures and the individual's medical condition.

 Suggested clinical specialists/ Departments to consult for this condition